centrica-engineering/nucleus-docs/docs/components/ns-panel.md

 ## Introduction

-Think of `ns-panel` as an empty container for each section of a page.
+`ns-panel` is an empty container that holds each section of a page.
 Each `ns-panel` provides an area to place a layout and add an optional decoration.

-Decorating a panel with a gradient background provides separation from the other sections of the page and introduces brand colour and style.
-Including the circle provides subtle emphasis.
+Adding a decoration to an `ns-panel` using a gradient background provides visual separation from the other sections of the page and introduces brand [colour](https://nucleus.bgdigital.xyz/demo/index.html?path=/story/foundations-colours--brand-pallette) and style.
+Using the circle decoration provides subtle emphasis to an `ns-panel`.

 ## Usage